eneko/eneko.github.io/projects/99-swift-problems/index.md

 > Your goal should be to find the most elegant solution of the given problems.
 Efficiency is important, but clarity is even more crucial.
 Some of the (easy) problems can be trivially solved using built-in functions.
-However, in these cases, you learn more if you try to find your own solution.
+However, in these cases, <u>you learn more if you try to find your own solution</u>.

 I have maintained the difficulties from the Scala and Prolog problems, as they should also apply to Swift.
 The problem numbers have also been preserved to match the originals, with a few exceptions where I have split the problems in multiple parts.

+I recommend you try to solve all these problems by hand, **writing your own solutions**, while also thinking of performance by avoiding O(n<sup>2</sup>) solutions.
+It is fine, however, if you use your solutions from previous problems to solve the following ones.

 Problems are divided in seven categories: